ParanoidUser/codewars-handbook/kata/7-kyu/cartesian-coordinates-from-degree-angle/README.md

 # [Cartesian coordinates from degree angle](https://www.codewars.com/kata/cartesian-coordinates-from-degree-angle "https://www.codewars.com/kata/555f43d8140a6df1dd00012b")

-Write a simple function that takes polar coordinates (an angle in degrees and a radius) and returns the equivalent cartesian coordinates (rouded to 10 places).
+Write a simple function that takes polar coordinates (an angle in degrees and a radius) and returns the equivalent cartesian coordinates (rounded to 10 places).

 ```
 For example: